auth0/open-source-template/README.md

 The core of open source repo quality is the `README.md` file that's displayed on the repo's homepage in Github.
 The `README-sample.md` included here was collaboratively created by Auth0's SDK engineering team and community engineering team based on samples of high-quality README files around the web.

-Most sections within this file should be considered required, even is that section contains a link to a more relevant page.
+Most sections within this file should be considered required, even if that section contains a link to a more relevant page.
 Certain sections will contain repo-specific information and should be modified as needed:

 - Description (below the title)
 - Badges